nazime1/Principles-of-Software/docs/reasoning.md

 Reasoning about loops can be tricky because a loop represents an unknown number of paths.
 Recursion presents the same problem - it might not be possible to enumerate all paths.
 The key to both is to choose a loop invariant, then prove by induction that the loop's specifications hold for each iteration.

-A **Loop Invariant** is <span style="color:blue;">a condition that is true immediately before and immediately after each iteration of a loop</span>.
+A **Loop Invariant** is <span style="color:#0091ff;">a condition that is true immediately before and immediately after each iteration of a loop</span>.
 The execution of the loop body should preserve it.
 However, it does not say anything about the state of specifications part of the way through; this is because variables often change during loop execution in ways that temporarily violate the spec.
 We can reason about loop invariants using induction.

-In **Forward Reasoning in a Loop**, <span style="color:blue;">a loop invariant must be true before entering the loop, after each iteration, and after the loop exits</span>.
+In **Forward Reasoning in a Loop**, <span style="color:#0091ff;">a loop invariant must be true before entering the loop, after each iteration, and after the loop exits</span>.
 It must also be relevant.
 A good loop invariant should involve the changing loop variable and the postcondition.  *The decrementing function and the loop invariant must imply the postcondition*

 ![](https://principles-of-software.github.io/Principles-of-Software/images/freasoning_loop.pngimages\freasoning_loop.png)